 Section 13: Allocation of Aggregate Reserves to the Contract Level

 Section 3.F states that the aggregate reserve shall be allocated to the contracts falling within the scope of these requirements.
 That allocation should be done for both the pre- and post-reinsurance ceded reserves.
-Contracts that have passed the stochastic exclusion test as defined in Section 7.B will not be included in the allocation of the aggregate reserve; however, contracts for which the Deterministic Certification Option is elected in Section 7.E are subject to the allocation methodology described in this Section 13.
-Allocation calculations shall be done separately for the DR and SR, and for different reserving categories.
+Contracts that have passed the stochastic exclusion test as defined in Section 7.A will not be included in the allocation of the aggregate reserve; however, contracts that have passed the Single Scenario Test as defined in Section 7.E and for which a DR is calculated, are subject to the allocation methodology described in this section.
+Allocation calculations shall be done separately for the DR and SR, and for different reserving categories that have not been aggregated pursuant to Section 3.F.2.

 Under the allocation methodology described in this section, the reserve held for any contract will be no less than the cash surrender value provided under that contract, after consideration of any reinsurance.
 Additionally, the reserve held for a Payout Annuity contract (whether life-contingent or not) will be no less than the present value of the liability cash flows provided under the contract, after consideration of any reinsurance, discounted using the NAER described in Section 13.B.1 or 13.B.2, as applicable.
 The allocation methodology is a formulaic approach that is designed, generally, to allocate the excess aggregate reserves based on a measure of the risk and, therefore, to generally allocate a greater portion of the excess aggregate reserves to contracts that have greater risk.
 For example, an indexed annuity contract with a high benefit GLWB will typically have a larger allocated excess reserve than an otherwise identical indexed annuity contract with a low benefit GLWB or no GLWB.